paulscherrerinstitute/wica-http/README.md

       **IMPORTANT NOTE**

       If you take this approach described above you will need to temporarily **disable the CORS security check** in your local browser.
-This is done in various ways depending on your browser (Chrome, Safari, Firefox) and platform (Linux, OSX, Windows).
+This is done in various ways depending on your browser type (Chrome, Safari, Firefox), browser version and platform (Linux, OSX, Windows).
+Google is your friend here.

 ## Running inside a docker container